To all our church family…

 - We are encouraging church members to keep using the prayer chain as normal (email@example.com)

-- We’re developing new ways of caring for each other at this time, particularly for those not in Life Groups, and we will provide everyone who is not in a Life Group with a Pastoral Buddy shortly.
+- We’re put new pastoral networks in place to care for each other at this time, particularly for those not in Life Groups, and have provided everyone who is not in a Life Group with a Pastoral Buddy.

 - Please do let the church office know if you are self-isolating or if you fall ill so that we can support and pray for you, and continue to use the prayer chain where necessary.

-- We are looking to create a group of volunteers who are able to do jobs, shopping, make phone calls etc. at this time, and we are working closely with local councillors and other organisations on this.
-So if you need anything please call your pastoral buddy or life group leaders or the church office (which will redirect you now to a new number to call).
+- We have people who can support with practical jobs – shopping, make phone calls etc. at this time, and we are working closely with local councillors and other organisations on this.
+So if you need anything please call your pastoral buddy, life group leaders or the rector or the curate.

 - If you find yourself in particular hardship and needing assistance, then please do let us know because we want to support you.
 Please contact Dave, Peter or our treasurers Andy Lymer or Paul Southern who will treat your request in confidence.